About the Journal

 Peer Review Process

-Manuscripts submitted to TME undergo a double-blind review process before they are accepted into the journal.
-The blind review process takes up to six months.
+Manuscripts submitted to TME undergo a double-anonymous review process before they are accepted into the journal.
+The double-anonymous review process takes between six to eight months.
+TME requires all reviewers to read the "Joint Statement to Reduce Reviewer Bias" which TME helped create and fully endorses.

 TME is a student-produced journal published semiannually, in July and December, by the Mathematics Education Student Association (MESA) in the Department of Mathematics and Science Education at the University of Georgia.